ronald808/ronald808.github.io/_posts/2012-01-12-opengl-tools.md

 ###API Calls debugging ###

-One very nice thing about D3D is the quality of the error messages you get from the API (Use <code>D3D11\_CREATE_DEVICE\_DEBUG </code> flag in <code>D3D11CreateDevice()</code>).
+One very nice thing about D3D is the quality of the error messages you get from the API (Using <code>D3D11\_CREATE\_DEVICE\_DEBUG </code> flag in <code>D3D11CreateDevice()</code>).
 OpenGL is more evasive: If you're lucky <code>glGetError()</code> will give you a <code>GL\_INVALID\_ENUM, GL\_INVALID\_VALUE, GL\_INVALID\_OPERATION</code> to think about.
 Getting an undocumented  error code for a specific call is not unheard of.
 Due to the way the OpenGL state-machine works, you may have to check quite a bit of setup calls before you figure out what went wrong.

 The easiest way to do this is to print out the call log, but for it to useful, we need the ubiquitous GLenum parameters to print as strings (what is 0x84C0 again?).
-Fortunately the (large) Open GL API is [available in XML format](https://cvs.khronos.org/svn/repos/ogl/trunk/doc/registry/public/api/gl.xml) so we can use python to generate some C headers for us.
-GL calls are wrapped into <code>glGetError()</code> checks and -as an option- print function with GLenum expanded to strings.
+Fortunately the (large) Open GL API is [available in XML format](https://cvs.khronos.org/svn/repos/ogl/trunk/doc/registry/public/api/gl.xml) so we can use Python to generate C headers for us.
+The generated code injects <code>glGetError()</code> checks and log function with GLenum expanded to strings when needed.
 We use macros to make sure these checks are not included in the Release Build.

 ###Math Library###